 • Pack fruits and vegetables together with their snack.

-• Pack sliced fruits and vegetables in small containers and put them in the fridge where kids can easily access.
+• Pack sliced fruits and vegetables in small containers and put them in the fridge where kids can easily access them.

 Encourage Physical Activities